Artikumari005/NodeJS/README.md

 *Day 7 - Today I learned how Node.js uses libuv, epoll, the event loop, thread pool, event emitters, streams, and buffers to build a scalable event-driven asynchronous runtime.

 *Day 8 - Learned how to create a basic Node.js HTTP server and handle routes using the built-in http module.

+*Day 9- Learn about different types of database and see how we can connect the mongodb with node.js.

 # Source of learning
 -follow Akshay Saini (ex developer )